posva/vuexfire/README.md

       },
       items: function (state) { return state.items }
     },
-    mutations: VuexFire.moduleMutations('cart') // This is the name given to the store }
+    mutations: VuexFire.mutations // They will get prefixed by cart/ }

   // Create the store